 BS in NursingAdmission

-TCU Nursing has an innovative curriculum designed to prepare you for work in a wide variety of agencies, clinics, and other community facilities in addition to hospitals and extended-care facilities.
-The emphasis in classrooms and patient care settings is on the development of critical thinking, clinical reasoning, and decision-making.
-You’ll be expected to assume considerable responsibility for your own learning, and are expected to become increasingly independent in the exercise of clinical judgment and in application of nursing process to a variety of problems and situations.
+TCU Nursing has an innovative curriculum designed to prepare students to work in a wide variety of agencies, clinics, and other community facilities in addition to hospitals and extended-care facilities.
+The curriculum’s emphasis in classrooms and patient care settings enhances the development of critical thinking, clinical reasoning, and decision-making skills.
+Students are expected to assume considerable responsibility for their own learning and to become increasingly independent in the exercise of clinical judgment and in application of nursing process to a variety of problems and situations.

 - Builds on and reinforces a broad foundation of liberal studies